yld/rails4_prime_stack/README.md

 For simple gem upgrade [bundle-auto-update](https://github.com/versapay/bundler-auto-update) might be usefull: run it against your code or the master branch.

-Most of the gems (exepted those needed by RAILS) are not sticked to a precise version in that perspective.
+Most of the gems (except those needed by RAILS) are not sticked to a precise version in that perspective.

-## Components setup
+## Components (gems) setup
 You may wish to remove some component to decrease your applicaton overhead: just do it in your Gemfile.

 ### Removal